NhatHoang2002/raw-note/_posts/it/2018-08-17-python-exercism-1.md

 	Fours           	4 × number of fours     1 2 3 3 5 scores 0
 	Fives           	5 × number of fives     5 1 5 2 5 scores 15
 	Sixes           	6 × number of sixes     2 3 4 5 6 scores 6
+	Full House      	Three of one number
-	Full House      	Total of the dice       3 3 3 5 5 scores 19
+					 	and two of another	    3 3 3 5 5 scores 19
 	Four of a Kind  	Total of the four dice  4 4 4 4 6 scores 16
 	Little Straight 	30 points               1 2 3 4 5 scores 30
 	Big Straight    	30 points               2 3 4 5 6 scores 30
 	Choice          	Sum of the dice         2 3 3 4 6 scores 18
+	Yacht           	All dices showing the
-	Yacht           	50 points               4 4 4 4 4 scores 50
+					  same face (50 pts)      4 4 4 4 4 scores 50
 	~~~
 	</div>
 	</li>